Azure-Lazuline/azures-adjustments/README.md

 - The sandbag (Baggy-kun) at the First Scholars HQ gives SP when hit.
 What kind of guild has a non-functional training dummy?

-- The music triggers in Vermillion Cup rush mode have been fixed.
+- Fixed the music triggers in Vermillion Cup rush mode.

+- Fixed an obscure bug where you could die in the Arena from things that are supposed to be zero damage, if you had the one-hit-kill NG+ modifier active.

 - Pets are automatically hidden during emotional or important scenes.